 - The statement has to start with “I am grateful for…” or “I am grateful that …”.

-- It has to be done in writing or in dialogue with another person.
+- It has to be done in writing.

 The third rule is there because to make something real you need to either write it down or tell it to someone else.
-This is how your brain is going to imprint it as valid information, instead of it being just a thought.
+This is how your brain is going to compute it as real.

 You have to make the effort to consciously be aware of all that is great about your life.
 This will put your attention on the positive side of your life.